pandoc-ext/fonts-and-alignment/README.md

     ```

     Replace the placeholders above with your output and input files.

+    If you are using a defaults file you can also specify the filter as shown below and avoid specitying it on the command line:

+    ```yaml
+    filters:
+      - fonts-and-alignment.lua
+    ```

 1. To generate the HTML document you would first download the CSS file like so: